The translation of this document is outdated.

 address the meeting;

-8) the proposals and requests submitted, as well as the orders
+8) the proposals and requests submitted, and also the orders

 of the chairperson of the meeting;